On this page:

 You are diagnosed with COVID-19 by your healthcare provider:

 Your healthcare provider told you that you had COVID-19 based on a positive COVID-19 test result or because of your illness.
 You should stay home, keep yourself away from others (isolate), and take care of yourself, regardless of your vaccination status.
 Learn more about steps you can take to protect other people in your home and community if you have COVID-19.

 VDH is notified when a person with COVID-19 is identified:

 Doctors, labs, and hospitals are required by law to report when someone has or might have certain illnesses, including COVID-19.
 This reporting allows your local health department to track COVID-19 in the community and provide education and support to those that are infected.

 A case investigator from the health department may contact the person with COVID-19 to help identify anyone who may have been exposed:

 The case investigator from the health department may reach out to you (usually by phone) for a voluntary and confidential conversation.
+Because this call contains health information, the call or voicemail may sound vague at first in order to protect your health information.
+However, you should answer or return the call to confirm you are the person they are trying to reach and to learn why you have been contacted by the health department.
 During this talk, the case investigator will ask you some pre-approved questions to understand more about you and your illness.
 The interviewer will work with you to create a list of all of the people you may have had close contact with while you were sick, and right before you felt sick.
 This process helps to find people who may have been exposed to COVID-19.

 People who may have been exposed might be contacted by a contact tracer: